Chetcuti Cauchi Raw Footage clears Malta's foremost IIP Agent

 The IIP Regulator had reviewed the MIIP Agency's practices and found no facts to back this allegation - see ORiip Report on IIP Applications submitted by Chetcuti Cauchi of November 2019.
 This Report crucially gave a clean bill of health to Chetcuti Cauchi's citizenship work and found the IIP Agency’s conduct strict, professional and impartial.

-Raw footage clearly shows malicious editing
+Raw footage reveals deceptive editing

 Now the raw footage seen by Legal-Malta proves the direct opposite of the allegations.
 In the footage, Chetcuti and other representatives explained at length how even a bad reputation would necessitate an assessment prior to taking on the client and that clients with a criminal background should not even apply.
+Selectively disregarded by the French producer is part of the recording that shows Chetcuti explain at length the due diligence process undertaken by the firm and that the firm is selective in whom it represents.
+The journalist clearly left out statements that didn't fit his agenda in what media sources told us was an act of unethical journalism.

 Footage shows that when asked directly by the undercover journalist about the use of Chetcuti's professional relations with the authorities, the senior partner promptly reacted: